0xdevalias/devalias.net/_posts/2013-09-18-plesk-adding-wget-tar-gzip-chmod-php-curl-clear-to-a-chr.md

 ldd `which tar`
 ```

-In my case, nothing needed here, so let’s just copy the executable
+In my case, nothing needed here, so let's just copy the executable

 ```
 cp `which tar` /var/www/vhosts/chroot/bin